Some posts contain compensated links. Please read this disclaimer for more info.

 Bosnia-Hercegovina Covid-19 Border Regulations

-International airports have reopened.
+International airports are open.
 Check with individual airlines for the latest information on available flights.
 Borders with neighboring countries are open, however, entry to Bosnia and Herzegovina is limited to nationals of those countries and EU nationals.
 EU nationals have to present a medical certificate confirming COVID-19 negative status not older than 48 hours.

 - You can find more details here